istvan-ujjmeszaros/jquery-colorpickersliders/README.md

 # jQuery Color Picker Sliders

-##### An advanced color selector with support for human perceived lightness

-Designed to works in all modern browsers and on touch devices.
+An advanced responsive color selector with color swatches and support for human perceived lightness.
+Works in all modern browsers and on touch devices.

 - [Website](http://www.virtuosoft.eu/code/jquery-colorpickersliders/)